alsa-project/alsa-gobject/README.rst

 * These libraries are independent of alsa-lib, to focus on interaction to kernel land directly by system calls without alsa-lib's configuration space.
 * The way to enumerate any device is based on sysfs, programmed with libudev1.
+* GObject object is used for structures in UAPI of Linux sound subsystem with reserved space.
+* Boxed object is used for structures in UAPI of Linux sound subsystem without reserved space.
+* The type which has variable size of storage in 32/64 bit ABI (e.g. long) is not used for properties of GObject-derived objects.

 Supplemental information for language bindings
 ==============================================